 Or does it just seem that way because we are so heavily involved?

-Today our children are busy.
-Way busier than we ever were as kids.
-I played high school sports and thank goodness there was no such thing as “club teams” and rarely, if ever, did we have hours of homework.
+Today our children are so much busier than we ever were as kids.
+I played high school sports and thank goodness there was no such thing as “club teams” and rarely if ever, did we have hours of homework.

 We do a lot of things for our kids that our parents never did for us.
 We feel bad for our busy kids, so we try and help them out, even when we shouldn’t.